 If you, like me, are completely over the rigmarole of lice treatments and 30-minute combing sessions with your preschool and school-aged kids, then this one is for you.

-You can make this DIY anti-lice spray in just a couple of minutes, and bonus, it is also good for the growth and health of your child’s hair.
+You can make the DIY anti-lice spray in just a couple of minutes, and bonus, it is also good for the hair health.

-To find out where to buy any or all of the supplies and ingredients, leave a comment below or message me here.
+To find out where to buy any or all of these lice-prevention ingredients, leave a comment below or message me here.

 You will need